MrTarantula/NDice/README.md

 var bigFairDie = new Die(225);
 ```

-> NOTE: A `WeightedDie` constructed with no weights will behave like a fair die
+> NOTE: Most types of weighted dice constructed with no weights will behave like a fair die

 `WeightedDie` and dice derived from it (e.g. `GamblersDie`) can be constructed with weights for each side, using a series of numbers or an array: